 Ramadan is the ninth month of the Islamic calendar, observed by Muslims worldwide as a month of prayer, self-reflection, fasting, devotion to worship, and helping those less fortunate.
 Ramadan is celebrated all over the world, and as such, the traditions and meals vary drastically by region.
 We’ve included recipes commonly eaten by one of our Egyptian World Animal Protection Staffers.

-This year, Ramadan begins on April 12 and will last until May 12.
 Avoiding animal protein-heavy dishes during Ramadan can be difficult.
 However, there are plenty of delicious plant-based Ramadan recipes that even the biggest meat-lovers will undoubtedly enjoy.
 Here are some of our favorite plant-based recipes, for suhoor and iftar.

 Koshari: The Egyptian National Dish